mojinxun/TeaChainNode/README.md

-# ChainTeaNode
+#

-Welcome to ChainTeaNode, a comprehensive Node.js library designed to facilitate seamless interaction with the Ethereum blockchain.
-Whether you're developing decentralized applications (dApps), running automated scripts, or simply exploring the vast landscape of blockchain technology, ChainTeaNode provides you with the tools you need to integrate blockchain functionalities with ease.
+Welcome to TeaChainNode, a comprehensive Node.js library designed to facilitate seamless interaction with the Ethereum blockchain.
+Whether you're developing decentralized applications (dApps), running automated scripts, or simply exploring the vast landscape of blockchain technology, TeaChainNode provides you with the tools you need to integrate blockchain functionalities with ease.

 ## Features